simongog/sdsl-lite/README.md

 ## Examples

-Compile the examples with `make` and experience how esay it is to use succinct data structures.
+Compile the examples with `make` and experience how easy it is to use succinct data structures.

 ## Construction of Suffix Arrays